 • Melt the butter in a heavy skillet over medium-high heat.
 Sear both sides of the steak for 4 minutes, then remove to a platter.

 • Add your shallots to the pan and cook until soft, decreasing the heat if needed to prevent the shallots from browning too fast.
-Then deglaze the pan with the wine and vinegar and finally, stir in the rosemary.
+Then deglaze the pan with the wine and vinegar and, finally, stir in the rosemary.

 • Remove to a platter, cover with foil, and allow to rest for 10 minutes before serving.
+You’ll love this pan seared fillet mignon!

-• NOTE: If you want to grill your steaks and make this sauce, you’ll want to sear your steaks in your skillet first.
+• PRO-Tip: If you want to grill your steaks and make this sauce, you’ll want to sear your steaks in your skillet first.
 Quickly searing in butter will add some beef flavoring to the sauce.

 Guide to Internal Steak Temperatures